- Home

 Strength and balance training are hugely effective in reducing the likelihood of falls.
 This is because muscle weakness and poor balance are among the highest risk factors for falling.

-If you’ve never done strength training before, then the idea of lifting weights might seem quite daunting – but you don’t have to be a bodybuilder to do it!
+If you’ve never done strength training before, the idea of lifting weights may seem quite daunting – but you don’t have to be a bodybuilder to do it.
 Research suggests that it isn’t about lifting the heaviest possible weights – which could easily be counterproductive – it’s about lifting any weight, so long as you exert yourself enough to feel tired by the end of it.
-That being said, it’s often best to begin strength training by using just your body weight.
+That said, it’s often best to begin strength training using just your body weight.

-It’s worth having a look at the linked videos for squats and push-ups to see the correct technique, and remembering that there are also ways to make these exercises easier – for example, doing chair squats rather than full squats.
+It’s worth having a look at the linked videos for squats and push-ups to see the correct technique.
+But remember that there are also ways to make these exercises easier – for example, doing chair squats rather than full squats.

 We know the gym isn’t everyone’s favourite place, but because of its equipment, facilities, and professional advice, it can be a good place for strength training.
-You might like to have a read of our guide to starting the gym if you want to feel more confident about getting started.
+You might like to have a read of our guide to joining a gym if you’d like to feel more confident about getting started.

-Alternatively, if hitting the main area of the gym isn’t for you, you could always ask a friend to come along to an in-person exercise class with you.
+Alternatively, you could attend an in-person exercise class.
+If you’re feeling nervous, why not ask a friend to come along?
 Sharing an experience with someone you care about and learning together can help make exercise become an enjoyable part of your routine, and something you look forward to.

 How to incorporate strength training, aerobic activity, and stretching into your exercise routine

 According to experts, the best type of exercise involves a mix of aerobic activity, strength training, and stretching.
-And luckily, it’s easy to merge all three.
-For example, walking briskly to work or to run errands, and doing a short session of strength training and stretching afterwards, ticks all three boxes.
+And, luckily, it’s easy to merge all three.
+For example, walking briskly to work, doing a short session of strength training, and stretching afterwards, ticks all three boxes.

-Aerobic activity can often be incorporated into your everyday life without much effort – for example, walking the dog, hiking, cycling, swimming, and dancing (even in your living room!) all count as aerobic activity.
-The key is to keep a regular routine – and as always, to have fun.
+Aerobic activity can often be incorporated into your everyday life without much effort – for example, dog walking, hiking, cycling, swimming, and dancing (even in your living room!) all count as aerobic activity.
+The key is to keep a routine – and, as always, to have fun.

 Check out our articles, 5 steps to staying fit from home and 17 creative ways to increase your daily step count, for more inspiration and ideas.